carrotsrc/StrangeIO/README.md

 At the moment MIDI devices have aliases that they are assigned in the configuration based on their hw code.

 The configuration file also specifies some framework settings, such as the number of threads in the pool, the number of microseconds of sleep for cycles, etc.

+### Caching

+Before merging the mem branch there was a lot of regular sized allocations occurring.
+Now there is a very bitfield managed cache of blocks to avoid continuous allocations.
+The bitfield inherits from a more general RackoonIO::CacheHandler, meaning a different cache system can be implemented as a drop in, but the bitfield will work for now.

 ## libBuccaneer